Piinkmo/Piinkmo/README.md

 - 👋 Hi, I’m @Piinkmo
+- 👀 MS Statistic student in Texas A&M University
-- 👀 A humble learner
+- 🌱 A humble learner
-- 🌱 Never lose hope
-- 💞️ naxxhua
-- 📫 roxannechia33@gmail.com
+- 📫 yutingjia@tamu.edu

 <!---
 Piinkmo/Piinkmo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.